stilnar92/frontend-tutorial/README.md

 ## Repository Structure

-Each branch is numbered in sequential order (1, 2, 3, etc.) and builds upon the concepts introduced in previous branches.
+Each branch is numbered in sequential order and builds upon the concepts introduced in previous branches.
 Every branch contains:
 - A detailed README explaining the concepts
 - Implementation examples
 - Step-by-step instructions